 I’ve spoken at and have attended quite a few conferences during my career.
-One major theme that speakers and conference goers continually talk about is analytics, data and generating insights from both.
-It’s not uncommon to hear speakers lecture on the need to focus on data and how data is going to be the future of marketing.
+One major theme that speakers and conference goers continually talk about is analytics, data and generating valuable insights from both.
+It’s not uncommon to hear speakers lecture on the need to focus on data and how data is going to be the future of marketing, driving informed decisions for businesses of all sizes.

 While they are not wrong, many times speakers and leaders confuse data, analytics, and insights and use them interchangeably.
-This happens so frequently that we often forget that these three topics are very different and how we go about thinking about them within our businesses needs to be different as well.
+This happens so frequently that we often forget that these three topics are very different and how we go about thinking about them within our businesses—especially when considering our customer base and their customer needs—needs to be different as well.

-So let’s explain the differences and how that information will help you propel your business forward.
+So let’s explain the differences and how that information will help you propel your business forward, potentially at a lower cost through better decision making.

 Data

 Data is, simply put, the points along the road.
 Data by itself is relatively useless without context.
-It doesn’t really help with our understanding of what is going on when we only look at a singular data point but collectively, it can help us see patterns we would have never seen otherwise.
+It doesn’t really help with our deep understanding of what is going on when we only look at a singular data point, like sales data, but collectively, it can help us see patterns we would have never seen otherwise that gives us actionable insights.

 You can’t optimize or extract knowledge from something that you’re not measuring.
-Every business is going to collect data differently because they all have different needs and will be focused on different objectives.
-Asking the question “what is important to our business” is a starting point that will help guide you in trying to figure out what data to collect.
+Every business is going to approach collect data differently because they all have different needs and will be focused on different objectives.
+Asking the question “what is important to our business” is a starting point that will help guide you in trying to figure out what data insights and data to collect from different sources.

 Analytics

 Individuals and businesses can’t really do anything without analytics.
 Useful analytics almost always comes from ratios.
-Single data points don’t provide much actionable information but when combined into a series of data points or ratios, trends become much easier to see and understand.
+Single data points don’t provide much actionable information but when combined into a series of data points or ratios, perhaps through data integration from a single source, trends become much easier to see and understand.

 Segmentation

 Once you start looking at your analytics, make sure to start segmenting your analytics.
-As you start to put like-minded customers/visitors together, it will help you with the next section that we are going to go into which is insights.
+As you start to put like-minded customers/visitors together, considering the different types of visitors, it will help you with the next section that we are going to go into which is insights.
+This segmentation can develop data insights that are more targeted and meaningful.

 The purpose of segmentation is to better understand your customers and individuals who interact with your company.
-Segmentation allows you to reduce the number of variables when it comes to your data so that you have a better context to understand the analytics.
+Segmentation allows you to reduce the number of variables when it comes to your data so that you have a better context to understand the analytics and gain insights.

 A few examples of possible segments that you can do for your business are: